 History and Origin of NCI Skegness

 NCI Skegness originally commenced in March 2004, when a ten-year lease was taken on the former Lifeguard station at Ingoldmells Point.
 After refurbishment, funded solely by generous public donation from the residents of and visitors to Ingoldmells, the station became operational 7 days a week throughout the year.
-It was credited with active involvement in saving no less than 23 lives that year alone.
+It was credited with active involvement in potentially saving no less than 23 lives in that year alone.

 Since it commenced regular operations in March 2005, fully trained watchkeepers had kept visual watches on the three miles of shoreline, beach and promenade between Chapel St Leonards Point and Butlin's Holiday Camp foreshore.